READ Madrid. Festival of Books and Ideas

 Pedro G. Romero

 is an artist, curator, researcher, and editor.
 He has worked as an artist since 1985 and was a founding member of the collective Juan del Campo (1986–1993).
-Since the late 1990s, his work has been structured around two major projects: Archivo F.X., focused on iconoclasm, and Máquina P.H., on flamenco and popular culture.
-He has participated in UNIA arteypensamiento and in the Platform for Reflection on Cultural Policies (PRPC) in Seville.
+Since the late 1990s, his work has been structured around two major projects: Archivo F.X., focused on images and iconoclasm, and Máquina P.H., on flamenco and popular culture.
+He was part of UNIA arteypensamiento and of the Platform for Reflection on Cultural Policies (PRPC) in Seville.
+He is the founder of pie.fmc (Independent Platform for Modern and Contemporary Flamenco Studies).
 His publications include The Split Eye: Flamenco, Mass Culture and the Avant-Garde (Athenaica, 2016) and Exaltation of Vision (Mudito & Co).
 In 2021, the Museo Reina Sofía presented his retrospective exhibition Máquinas de trovar.

 Alberto Santamaría